apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/tar.md

 ## Oak TAR file layout

 Before delving into further details, a few words on how Oak names TAR files.
 The convention is to always start with a `data00000a.tar` file.
-As stuff is written to the repository, new TAR files are added, incrementing their count from right to left, thus ending up with `data00001a.tar`, `data00002a.tar` and so on.
+As data is written to the repository, new TAR files are added with increasing numbers, thus ending up with `data00001a.tar`, `data00002a.tar` and so on.

 Each time a compaction cycle ends, there is a cleanup phase in which segments from an old generation are purged.
 Those tar files that shrink by at least 25%